The Monterey Bay Aquarium

 High Fidelity Prototype

-We conducted a second usability test with users to measure our success by bench marking with our initial wireframes.
-We gave them key tasks to complete within the platform, designed to test common user interactions, such as check out, managing loaned items, and utilizing search and filter functions.
+We conducted a second usability test with users to measure the updates we made by bench marking with our initial design.
+We gave users core tasks to complete within the platform, including check out, managing loaned items, and utilizing search and filter functions.

 New Filtering